-If you ever wondered if menopause brain fog was a real symptom, a recent study led by Miriam Weber, a neuropsychologist from the Rochester Medical Center in New York, may put your mind at ease.
+If you ever wondered if menopause brain fog was a real symptom, a study led by Miriam Weber, a neuropsychologist from the Rochester Medical Center in New York, may put your mind at ease.
 Her findings add some validity to the complaints of many women in menopause who have issues with memory.
 While it’s still unclear as to exactly why this happens to women during their menopause transition, the medical community is paying attention.
 And you’re not alone.

 The women in the study were asked about their menopause symptoms, including hot flashes, anxiety, sleep disturbances and depression.
 Two of the common complaints about memory were related to the ability to think on the fly and the difficulty in completing tasks that required close attention.
 No surprise there.
 How many of us have wandered aimlessly around the house or office wondering what we meant to do next?
 Frustrating, but not hopeless.